 Once the two brain regions were stimulated for 25 minutes with tACS, it improved the synchronization.
 It also improved the memory test performance and their scores could be compared to those of the younger group.
 This effect lasted for more than 50 minutes after stimulation.
 Also, Reinhart told reporters that the use of this stimulation could resynchronize the circuits.
 You could even bring back superior functions that one had when younger.

-The younger participants of the study were not able to receive much benefit from the stimulation.
-This implied that although it could help in reversing decline in memory, its application was not likely to enhance a still-sharp memory.
-However, even for the older individual, a lot of research will be needed to validate tACS as treatment for memory issues.
+The younger participants of the study were not able to receive many benefits from the stimulation.
+This implied that although it could help in reversing the decline in memory, its application was not likely to enhance a still-sharp memory.
+However, even for the older individual, a lot of research will be needed to validate tACS as a treatment for memory issues.
 This includes age-related declines and dementia symptoms.

 The study is still a big step in the right direction to what has been viewed as a controversial approach.
 Marom Bickson who is a biomedical engineer at the City College of New York said the paper really excited them.
 They, however, did not participate in the research.
 Nonetheless, told NPR that the study advanced the needle towards the establishment of a rigorous scientific base for that technique of brain stimulation.